The Best Valentine’s Day Books for Kids

 This post may contain affiliate links.
 Please read my disclosure policy.

-In our homeschool, I like to incorporate holiday books into our reading, especially if they increase our understanding of why we celebrate the holidays the way we do.
+As homeschoolers, isn’t it fun that we can incorporate holiday books into our reading, especially if they increase our understanding of why we celebrate the holidays the way we do?

 - Saint Valentine

 - Roses Are Pink, Your Feet Really Stink

 - Nate the Great and the Mushy Valentine

 - Day It Rained Hearts

 - Clifford’s Valentine’s Day